madduck/tptools/README.md

 ### Configuring the Windows firewall

-When `tpsrv` is invoked the first time, Windows is expected to raise a hand and ask about how to handle a new program trying to bind a port.
-This is impressive!

 ![Screenshot of Windows Firewall](https://github.com/madduck/tptools/blob/main/assets/screenshots/win-firewall.png?raw=true)

 Please ensure to allow access for `Python.exe`.
 Unfortunately, doing so via this dialogue means that all Python scripts can use any port, but it's better than nothing.
 If you care about security, please make sure that only the actual listening port is open.

-Once running, the server does a couple of things:

-1. it will monitor the tournament file for changes, and reload automatically;

-1. it provides HTTP endpoints, currently only for [Squore](https://squore.double-yellow.be/) via the `squoresrv` subcommand;

-2. it pushes information about the tournament on every change to all URLs provided to the `post` plugin, as well as the console, if the `stdout` plugin is invoked.

-[Squore](https://squore.double-yellow.be/) is an amazing app for Android that can be used to score matches.
-To facilitate its use, Squore can subscribe to a feed of matches for referees to pick from, such that the player data do not have to be entered manually.

 ## Configuration